martinsj815/Battery-Park/docs/about.md

 ---
 layout: default
-title: Another page
+title: Battery Park
-description: This is just another page
+description: From Chemistry to Technology
 ---

 ## Welcome to another page